mozilla/GSOC2020/README.md

-# Mozilla and GSOC 2020
+# Mozilla and GSoC 2020

 Once again, Mozilla intends to apply to participate in Google's Summer Of Code.

-This is the first year that we've organized Mozilla's application to GSOC on Github.
+This is the first year that we've organized Mozilla's application to G0C on Github.
 Mozilla community members, please put your ideas in the */proposals/* directory, in some suitably-titled file, so that we can evaluate them and polish them up.

 ## For Mozillians, and friends of Mozilla: